jamesmoore/chatgpt-export/README.md

 ## Tips
 * Running this on a large export may create many files.
 It will also overwrite any existing files with the same name.
 Be sure to choose choose an empty destination directory for the first run.
-* Keep a copy of your raw export ZIPs.
+* Keep a copy of your original export ZIPs.
 In the future you may want to re‑run the tool to generate updated Markdown or a better format:
-  * This program may be improved with new features in the future and you may want to rerun
+  * This program may be improved with new features in the future
   * Someone else may write a better one